 - Repaving and maintaining neighborhood streets

 - Maintaining and upgrading the City’s storm drains

 - Adding new sidewalks, and walking and bike paths

 - Constructing a new community library; and

-- Funding other city projects and services that Pleasant Hill residents have identified as key priorities.
+- Funding other city projects and services that Pleasant Hill residents and the City Council identify as key priorities.